alvaropaco/sails-hook-morgan-loggin/README.md

 ### Configuration

-Tou can disale the logger setting the "silently" boolean variable at `sails.config.log.silently` to `false`.
+Make sure that you <b>have</b> a directory called <b>"log"</b> on root of your Sails project.

-Enjoy!
+You can disale the logger setting the "silently" boolean variable at `sails.config.log.silently` to `false`.